 Jonty presents our evening programme alongside Kylie five nights a week, having taken up the role full time in January 2018.
 You'll also see him presenting the late news at 10:30 two nights a week.

-He grew up on a farm in Wiltshire and spent his summer holidays from the age of 13 driving tractors during harvest.
+Jonty grew up on a farm in Wiltshire and spent his summer holidays from the age of 13 driving tractors during harvest.
 With nothing but a radio for company in his Case 175, it was here that his love of broadcast started during countless hours driving up and down fields.

-Armed with a post graduate diploma in Broadcast Journalism Jonty began freelancing for BBC and Commercial radio stations across the South West, including BBC Somerset, Heart FM and Brunel Radio which closed shortly after his first shift (he's adamant he wasn't responsible).
+Armed with a post graduate diploma in Broadcast Journalism Jonty began freelancing for BBC and Commercial radio stations across the South West, including BBC Somerset, BBC Bristol, Heart FM and Brunel Radio which closed shortly after his first shift (he's adamant he wasn't responsible).

 Jonty joined ITV News West Country in 2010, initially working as a web journalist before moving on to produce the regional news bulletins.
-At weekends he would sneak into the studio and try his hand at presenting (thanks to an incredibly patient technical crew) sending his attempts to the Head of News.
+At weekends he would sneak into the studio and try his hand at presenting, (thanks to an incredibly patient technical crew) sending his attempts to the Head of News.